Azure/GPT-RAG/docs/GUIDE.md

 ### 6. Customize Resource Names (Optional)

 To customize names, set environment variables for each resource.
-For example, the following command customizes the name of the Storage Account:
+For example, the following command set the name of the Storage Account:

 ```sh
 azd env set AZURE_STORAGE_ACCOUNT_NAME <yourResourceName>